Structure & Organization

 - The General Conference is the highest legislative body in the denomination.
 Representatives from every Annual and Central Conference (Regional Conferences outside the United States ) meet in April or May once every four years.
 Bishops preside at the sessions of the General Conference but do not have the privilege of voice or vote in its deliberations.

 - The clergy (pastors) and lay (local church members) delegates debate and vote as one body.
 The primary responsibility of the General Conference is to enact legislation for the denomination.

 - The organization, beliefs and official policies of The United Methodist Church are contained in The Book of Discipline.
 At its quadrennial meeting, the General Conference reviews The Book of Discipline and has the authority to rewrite any portion of it, following the proper procedures, of course.

-- The next General Conference will meet in the year 2020 in Minneapolis, Minn.
+- The next General Conference will meet in the year 2024.

 - Checks and balances are built into all aspects of church life.
 The organization of the denomination resembles that of the US government.
 The General Conference is the top legislative body; a nine-member Judicial Council is the "supreme court" and reviews situations in the church to make sure they are in adherence with The Book of Discipline; and the Council of Bishops is similar to the executive branch.

 - At every level of the church, from the local church to the General Church, there are teams, committees and councils focusing on particular areas of the ministry.
 These teams guide the efforts of a particular ministry effort and determine the specifics of how the ministries are carried out.